abtin/notes/2022/May.md

 - I'm getting to play more with Azure.
 - In the meantime I'm refreshing on svelte. looking for an idea to use what I learned.

+### May 25, 2022

+#### Thoughts

+- Learning continues.
+- Thinking of using frontend mentor website and complete the challenges in svelte.